Expertly crafted book layout templates in InDesign & Word

 And the best part, they're FREE

 Seriously.
 Click here to download them.
-You don't even have to give me your email.
 These templates are better than what some other people are charging for, but I want to support authors as much as I can.
-If you do sign up to the email list, you'll get a bonus package of genre-specific book formatting templates and some other surprise gifts to help you succeed.
+After signing up you'll get taken to a page with all the book formatting templates, in MS Word and InDesign, and some other surprise gifts to help you succeed.

 If you want to say thanks (and help others at the same time) you can share this page, so other authors can download these free book formatting templates.